OptixSec/darkstar-blog/content/about.md

 draft = false
 +++

 I'm **Darkstar**, a 35-year-old tech enthusiast with a thirst for knowledge in computer-related fields.
-My diverse background spans hardware, software development, operating systems, and cybersecurity, allowing me to explore multiple facets of the IT world.
+My diverse background spans hardware, software development, operating systems, and cybersecurity, but I can comfortably admit I haven't mastered any of them.

 When I'm not exploring the latest technology trends, you can find me indulging in my passion for music.
 A self-proclaimed audiophile, I enjoy a wide range of genres from classical to electronic to black metal.
 However, Trance music has truly captured my heart – a love affair that's been burning bright for eight years.